Plain-English guides on contracts, lease clauses, and how to protect yourself before you sign.

 Most small business owners sign commercial leases the same way they sign terms of service — quickly, under pressure.
 The lease is the binding document.
 Here's what to check in the 48 hours before you sign.

 The difference comes down to one question: who pays the operating expenses?
-Here's how the two structures compare in plain English — and how to figure out which one actually costs more.
+How gross, full service gross, modified gross, and NNN structures compare — with the math on a real example and the provisions that decide which one actually costs more.

 Your landlord is selling the building and just sent you an estoppel certificate to sign.
 Here's what it is, what you're confirming, and what to check before you sign anything.

-Generally, no — a signed lease is a binding contract.
-But several things can change that most tenants don't realize they already agreed to.
-Here's what's locked in and what isn't.
+Generally, no — a signed lease is a binding contract neither side can change alone.
+But amendment provisions, rules-and-regulations clauses, and a building sale can shift more than most tenants realize they agreed to.
+What's fixed, and what can still move.

 If you stay in a rental property after your lease expires without a new agreement, you become a holdover tenant.
 Here's what that means financially, what your landlord can do, and how to avoid the situation entirely.

 An acceleration clause lets a lender or landlord demand the entire remaining balance immediately upon default — not next month, not at the end of the term.
-Here's what triggers it, what it costs, and how to negotiate it before you sign.
+What triggers it, what it costs, and how negotiated versions commonly narrow it.

 Vendor contracts arrive as PDFs the day before go-live and get signed without reading.
 Five provisions — auto-renewal, ETF clauses, unilateral price increases, unilateral modification rights, and scope expansion — are what make them so hard to exit.